Play A Part

 A NOTE ON OUR CASTING

-Those of us directly involved in casting at Match: Lit are keenly aware of the limited opportunities made available in the professional classical theater world for underrepresented artists, and we are committed to doing our part in not only creating opportunities for underrepresented actors, but also seeking to rectify the unjust representation that is so often seen in Shakespeare's works.
+Those of us directly involved in casting at Match: Lit are keenly aware of the limited opportunities made available in the professional classical theater world for underrepresented artists, and we are committed to doing our part in not only creating opportunities for underrepresented actors, but also seeking to mitigate the unjust representation that is so often seen in Shakespeare's works.

 We make every conscious effort to cast each of our projects creatively, conscientiously, and responsibly - so our audiences can expect to see:

 Actors playing roles for which they are not typically cast (like gender variation, character merging for the sake of creating more well-rounded arcs, or eliminating/re-interpreting particularly damaging references to skin tone, race, and religion);

 Adequate representation to encompass a broad racial, ethnic, genderqueer, and disabled coalition of artistic voices, opinions, and lived experiences;